 Royal Instant Pudding: Royal instant pudding doesn’t bear a gluten-free label, but like Jell-O, it doesn’t appear to contain any gluten ingredients.

-Snack Pack: Some Snack Pack puddings are touted as “gluten free” on the company’s website.
-However, none of the pudding cups bear a gluten-free label.
-Snack Pack is owned by Conagra, which says only products labeled “gluten free” have been verified to contain less than 20 ppm of gluten.
+Snack Pack: Some Snack Pack puddings bear a gluten-free label on the back of the packaging, which means it has been verified to contain less than 20 ppm of gluten.

 The Bottom Line

-The most accurate information will always be on the label itself.
-Please read labels carefully and check with manufacturers when in doubt.
+The most accurate information about whether a pudding brand contains gluten will always be on the label itself.
+Please read labels carefully, never become complacent, and check directly with the manufacturer or put the item back on the shelf when in doubt.